-On 20 May 2021, in close proximity to the International Museum Day (16 May), we inaugurate ikmk.net, a new web portal of public numismatic collections (Interaktive Kataloge der Münzkabinette in German).
+On 20 May 2021, in close proximity to the International Museum Day (16 May), we have inaugurated ikmk.net, a new web portal of public numismatic collections (Interaktive Kataloge der Münzkabinette in German).

 In a first step those public coin collections, which are using the documentation software of the Münzkabinett Berlin (ikmk.smb.museum), are joining this group.
 This portal was founded by 29 partner institutions.
 From this moment the numismatic holdings of Münzkabinett of the State Museums in Berlin (more than 40,000 objects), the Münzkabinett of the Kunsthistorisches Museum in Vienna (plus 15,000 objects), the coin collection of the Herzog- Anton-Ulrich-Museum (plus 2,500 objects), and those of the members of the NUMiD-Verbund (Network of German University Coin Collections) with more than 30,000 objects can be browsed in a shared portal, currently more than 90,000 individual object entries.